aamirxshaikh/interview-prep/core-java/docs/oop-concepts.md

 ##### Types of Inner Classes

 1. **Member Inner Class**: A non-static class defined directly within another class.
-2. **Anonymous Inner Class**: A class defined on the fly without a name, often used for implementing interfaces or extending classes.
-3. **Local Inner Class**: A class defined within a method or a block of code.
+2. **Local Inner Class**: A class defined within a method or a block of code.
-4. **Anonymous Inner Class**: An unnamed class that is typically used when a class is needed for immediate use.
+3. **Anonymous Inner Class**: A class defined on the fly without a name, often used for implementing interfaces or extending classes.

 ##### Example of Member Inner Class